All eyes turn to conclave after Pope Francis' funeral

 "I'm worried about what's coming."

-On Monday morning, at 9am (0700 GMT), cardinals will hold their fifth general meeting since the pope's death, at which they are expected to announce a date for the conclave.
+On Monday morning, cardinals will hold their fifth general meeting since the pope's death, at which they are expected to pick a date for the conclave.

-Held behind locked doors in the frescoed Sistine Chapel, the election of a pope has been a subject of public fascination for centuries.

-Cardinal-electors will cast four votes a day until one candidate secures a two-thirds majority, a result broadcast to the waiting world by burning papers that emit white smoke.
+Cardinal-electors at the secret vote will cast four votes per day until one candidate secures a two-thirds majority, a result broadcast to the waiting world by burning papers that emit white smoke.

 German Cardinal Reinhard Marx told reporters on Saturday the conclave would last just "a few days".